 In addition to federal aid, students should also search for any private aid available to them.

 Most private aid is need-based, although merit-based programs based on an individual’s skill or ability are available.
 You might be able to receive private aid in the form of:

 - Private student loans

 Most grants and scholarships don’t need to be repaid, so look for this type of private financial aid first.
 Once you’ve exhausted all other federal and private financial aid options, you might consider using private student loans.
 Since private student loans can be expensive, consider them last.

 Read on to learn more about your financial aid options for cosmetology school from private sources.

-You should know that private student loans typically come with less benefits and protections as compared to federal student loans.
-For this reason, along with the lower interest rates on federal loans, we always recommend maximizing federal student loans before turning to private student loans.
+You should know that private student loans have fewer benefits than federal student loans.
+Plus, you’ll often pay lower interest rates on federal loans.
+For these reasons, we always recommend maximizing federal student loans before turning to private student loans.

 If you’re looking for a private student loan for cosmetology school, check out our student loans for trade school guide.